inumakieu/InuStreamWebsite/README.md

 * <b>[Riimuru](https://github.com/riimuru)</b> for the Consumet API
 * <b>[NADESHIKON](https://github.com/NADESHIKON)</b> for helping me if i had issues (the meta tags for example)
 * <b>[Othneil Drew](https://github.com/othneildrew)</b> for the template of this Readme
+* <b>[Unknown Person](https://i.imgur.com/7Hz4LEi.jpeg)</b> for the homepage meta image.
+If you are the creator of the image, please contact me for removal/credit

 <p align="right">(<a href="#readme-top">back to top</a>)</p>